Private Men's Health GP, Sexual Medicine & Psychosexual Therapy

 As well as specialist work in sexual medicine and psychosexual therapy, I provide a full private GP service for men — allowing us to look at your health as a whole rather than in isolated fragments.

-Many men are unsure whether they need a urologist, endocrinologist, cardiologist, psychiatrist, or sex therapist — but are looking for a more integrated approach that brings those perspectives together before deciding.
+Many men are unsure whether they need a urologist, endocrinologist, cardiologist, psychiatrist, or sex therapist — or are looking for a more integrated approach that brings those perspectives together.
+Many clinics will just offer you one of the above, or get you to see three different specialists, whereas I bring care together in the one appointment.

 Where investigations are needed, I arrange these directly — including blood tests, ultrasound, MRI, and CT scanning.
 Where onward referral to another specialist is appropriate, I coordinate that too, ensuring you have a clear picture of the reasoning before you go.
 If your care does involve other specialists, I remain your central point of contact — helping you make sense of results, recommendations, and next steps.